mikepruett3/ansible-role-folder-security/README.md

 Requirements
 ------------

-The role does not require anything to run on RHEL and its derivatives.
+The role does not require anything to run on Ubuntu, Debian or RHEL and its derivatives.

 Dependencies
 ------------